gabywald/BioSilico/README.md

 First Aim was to do / retake an example with Ants, and some plants and fruits.
 Not totally from scratch / from nothing : it gives some ideas about how the engine could works.

 Based on 'biosilico-biosilico' module !

+Work on July, August and September 2020 to get an example of Ant working basically (nervous system / Brain / Brain Lobes, Instincts, EmitterReceptor, StimulusDecisions to GET/DROP FOOD, MOVE_AWAY, MOVE...
+Seems to be a good example to build a genome and tools to build genomes.

+Idea of a Tool to build "meta-genes" / Pathways :
+* StimulusDecision in Input => EmitterReceptor (receptor) => InputNeuron => Instinct's [=> Concept Neuron's => Instincts =>]* => OutPutNeuron => EmitterReceptor ( ! receptor) => StimulusDecision (decision)
+* At Least 6 Genes !

+Some biochemistry to get deeper on this Ant !
+Exploration with Plant (without any Brain / BrainLobe / Instinct / EmitterReceptor genes) !

 ### 'biosilico-biojava' :